 "note": The notification is purely informational.
 There is no required action.

-If level is absent, it SHALL default to "warning".
+If level is absent, it SHALL default to the value determined by the procedure defined for result.level (§3.24.9), except throughout the procedure, replace ruleConfigurationOverrides with notificationConfigurationOverrides.

+Analysis tools SHOULD treat notifications whose level property is "error" as failures and treat the entire run as having failed.

 threadId property

 A notification object MAY contain a property named threadId whose value is an integer which identifies the thread associated with this notification.